 The mythology and technology of the past has been twisted by time into new religions and magical practices.
-500 years ago, a disaster, known as the Time of Nyx, led to a cultural schism splitting the world into two major cultures forced to share it.
-The Citizens who wield ancient powers beyond their own comprehension, and the Exiled forced to live wherever they can find food and shelter.
+500 years ago, a disaster, known as the Reign of Chione, led to a cultural schism splitting the world into two major cultures forced to share it.
+The Chosen who wield ancient powers beyond their own comprehension, and the Exiled forced to live wherever they can find food and shelter.

 These rules provides the tools needed to be heroes in a world where no man is a god, and humanity lives at the mercy of Anesidora.

 Anesidora grew from making Pen & Paper & Laser Guns.
 I created a new system for the show with 12 sided dice that used ability trees instead of classes.
 Years later, I had the idea for a frozen world where people lived at the mercy of ancient machine lords that required human sacrifice.
 I decided to combine elements of the PPLG system with the setting I was developing to create a new game for my friends.
 I ran that home game for almost a year before starting the stream on Maze Arcana, and it has grown ever since.

 When I run role playing games, I like stories about heroes with limited power bringing communities together to change the world.
 This means that they rarely involve a party of adventurers fighting a dragon or dark army by themselves.
 Instead, they revolve around seeking ancient power, gathering armies and cultures together, or finding other means to overcome impossible odds.